Four weeks of sun-kissed skin, dazzling blue waters, intrepid adventures and friendly locals.

 Catch the Sunset

-Carabao Island gives a true taste of authentic filipinio lifestyle that Boarcay will never be able to offer.
-So if you’re planning to head to Boracay definitely add Carabao to your travel list; easily acessible and will give you a true taste of the Philippines.
+Carabao Island gives a true taste of the authentic Filipino lifestyle that Boracay will never be able to offer.
+So if you’re planning to head to Boracay definitely add Carabao to your travel list; easily accessible and will give you a true taste of the Philippines.

 If Mindoro isn’t on your bucket list it should be.
 Forget the congested beaches of Boracay, and overflowing tour boats of Palawan.
 If you’re after a truly authentic experience; one where hoards of local children excitedly greet you into their village, you’re the only group at a pristine waterfall and dodging rice collections drying out on the roads becomes a part of the daily routine – Mindoro is the destination for you.